Understanding Vaginal Yeast Infection Medications (cont.)

 - Oral agents: These prescription drugs are available as tablets or capsules.
 Various treatment regimens are used.
 Patients with mild infections may require only a single dose or daily doses for a short duration.

 - Vaginal agents: Some vaginal preparations are available without a prescription.
-Vaginal dosage forms include vaginal suppositories or creams that come with special applicators for proper administration.
+Vaginal dosage forms include vaginal suppositories, creams, or tablets that come with special applicators for proper administration.

 - Side effects: The most common side effect experienced with vaginally applied treatments is vaginal burning and itching.
-Less common effects of vaginally applied treatments include contact dermatitis, irritation, inflammation, and pain with urination or intercourse.
-Creams and suppositories may contain oil and weaken latex condoms.
+Less common side effects of vaginally applied treatments include contact dermatitis, irritation, inflammation, and pain with urination or intercourse.
+Creams and suppositories may contain oil which may compromise the effect of condoms by weakening the latex.

 Must Read Articles Related to Understanding Vaginal Yeast Infection Medications